Bian-Wesley/Bian-Wesley/README.md

 # Hi, welcome to my Github account.

-## I am a student at UCLA studying Data Science (Technically the major is called Data Theory but anytime I tell someone that they get confused).
+## I am a student at UCLA studying Data Science.
 I was previously at UCSD studying Computer Science with Specialization in Bioinformatics.

 UCLA GPA - 3.932
 <br>